 Terang & Mortlake Health Service encourages and values a culture of continuous learning.
-In the past twelve months, we have recruited a new Leisure and Lifestyle trainee to assist with resident activities programs within our Mount View Residential Aged Care facility.
-The new trainee is also working towards completion of her Certificate IV in Leisure & Lifestyle through South West TAFE.
-Our apprentice chef is also continuing to work towards his Certificate IV in Commercial Cookery.
-Terang & Mortlake Health Service is conscious of taking advantage of government funding opportunities to supplement staff upskilling wherever possible.
+In the past twelve months, we have recruited a new Administration Trainee who has been based at our Community Health sites and a Trainee Personal Care Worker within our Mount View Residential Aged Care facility.
+Both trainees are in positions that have the opportunity to lead to long term employment at Terang & Mortlake Health Service.

 All TMHS staff are actively encouraged to maintain and enhance their skills and, to participate in 'in-service' education sessions presented throughout the year.

+Registered Nurse Nicole Foster completed a Graduate Diploma of Family Violence Prevention from Monash University which has been utilised significantly in the development of Terang & Mortlake Health Service's policies in this important field.

 In May 2019, Terang & Mortlake Health Service proactively appointed a Workplace Culture and Wellbeing Coach.
 Lauren Newman continues to visit the health service fortnightly providing staff with opportunities to discuss career advancement opportunities, and access one on one coaching as well as educational 'doorstop' sessions with staff focussing on positive and respectful communications and interactions in the workplace.
+Lauren has led staff on the process of reviewing the organisational Employee Charter during the past year.

-The Terang and Mortlake campuses continued to be well served by the local General Practitioners of the Terang and Mortlake based clinics including Dr. Neil Jackson, Dr. Tim Fitzpatrick, Dr. Jacqueline Altree, Dr. Linda Anderson, Dr. Harpreet Dhillon, Dr. Brent Venning, Dr. Johanna Moloney; Dr Stefanie Hammond; Dr Adrian Cameron; Dr. Jamila Perera and Dr. Belinda Bell.
+The Terang and Mortlake campuses continued to be well served by the local General Practitioners of the Terang and Mortlake based clinics including Dr. Tim Fitzpatrick, Dr. Jacqueline Altree, Dr. Linda Anderson, Dr. Johanna Moloney; Dr Stefanie Hammond; Dr Adrian Cameron; Dr Matthew Grave; Dr. Jamila Perera and Dr. Belinda Bell.